aery32/aery32-refguide/source/clsdrv/periph_iodma.rst

     size_t read(uint16_t *dest, size_t n);
     size_t read(uint32_t *dest, size_t n);

-The read function returns the total number of elements read.
-If there was nothing to read, the zero is returned despite the size of *n*.
-The ``bytes_available()`` member function tells the total number of bytes in the read buffer, so you can use that for polling.
-If you want to remove all bytes from the buffer call ``flush()``.
-To test if the read buffer has been overflown call, ``has_overflown()``.
+The read function returns the total number of blocks moved from the DMA input buffer to the another destination *dest*.
+If there was nothing to read, zero is returned despite the size of *n*.
+To poll the input buffer whether there are bytes call ``bytes_available()``. ``has_overflown()`` in turn tells if the buffer has been overflown.

+In case you want to remove all bytes from the input buffer once and all call ``flush()``.

 Writing to the output DMA
 -------------------------